viktorvano/STM32-Bootloader/README.md

 ###### Linker - FLASH.ld
 Keep the flash origin, but change the size of the flash memory according to the bootloader size.
 This bootloader has size under 20KB.
-Applocations can start right from the next sector.
+Applications can start right from the next sector.
 ```C
 /* Memories definition */
 MEMORY